Graduate School of Biomedical Sciences

 Content

-Members of the Graduate Education Committee serve as "temporary advisor" for the first-year graduate students.
+The Graduate Program Director serves as a "temporary advisor" for the first-year graduate students.

-The GEC counsels the graduate students through the early phase of their graduate program.
-The GEC or the director of Graduate Studies meets with the first-year graduate students prior to registration for the first term and again during the second term.
-The committee ensures that students register for required courses and makes suggestions for elective courses, readings and laboratory rotations.
+The Program Directors counsel the graduate students through the early phase of their graduate program.
+They meet with the first-year graduate students prior to registration for the first term and again during subsequent terms.
+The Program Directors ensure that students register for required courses and make suggestions for elective courses, readings and laboratory rotations.
+The Program Directors consult with the Program Executive Committee (PEC) about the first-year students’ progress.

 Heading